Juwilson24/Juwilson24.github.io/index.md

 ## About Me

 My name is Julian Wilson.
-I am a student-athlete at Lehigh University, majoring in Finance with a minor in Real Estate
+I am a student-athlete at Lehigh University, majoring in Finance with a minor in Real Estate.

 <!-- Upload your own photo and change the path -->